Monika Beisner

 Monika Beisner (born 1942 in Hamburg) is a German artist and book illustrator.

 Life

 Monika Beisner studied painting at the Hochschule für Bildende Künste Braunschweig (HBK) and - with a scholarship from the German Academic Exchange Service - at the Slade School of Fine Art, London and at the Berlin University of the Arts.
 A Fulbright scholarship enabled her to study in New York.
-Since 1970 she has lived as a freelance artist in London, Ratzeburg and on Gozo (Malta).
+Since 1970 she has lived as a freelance artist in London, Ratzeburg (Germany) and on Gozo (Malta).

 Work

 Children's literature

 Early in her career, Beisner was best known for her children's books, such as The Heavenly Zoo (1979) and Fabulous Beasts (1981), created in collaboration with the American writer Alison Lurie.
 Beisner's book Fantastic Toys (German: Wunderlicher Spielzeug-Katalog, 1973), first published in English in 1975, was selected by New York Review Books at the beginning of 2019 and reprinted in The New York Review Children’s Collection.

 In September 2014, in an interview with Harvard professor Stephen or Stephanie Burt, an Anglist and Transgender activist, published in The Paris Review, the American poet and writer Matthea Harvey, born in Germany in 1973 but raised in England, named Beisner's Fantastic Toys as the earliest inspiration for her own artistic development.
 Asked which book to read to understand Harvey's lyrical work, she answered: "Fantastic Toys, by Monika Beisner.
 A book I read over and over again as a child.
 It features such wonders as a heated sheep toboggan and winged jumping boots.
 Four years ago, I discovered the reason we had that magical book - my mother had gone to elementary school with Monika.
 For me, it was as if she’d gone to school with Marilyn Monroe and never mentioned it."